 Brewer Frank Samson uses a gas-fired system which he says "sets us apart from everyone else".
 The brewery also serves hearty country-style meals and runs guided tours most days.

 Prancing Pony Brewery is located at 42 Mt Barker Road, Totness, Adelaide Hills.

 2. Smiling Samoyed Brewery, Myponga

-This idiosyncratic brewery (named after a breed of dog) enjoys a cult following on the Fleurieu Peninsula for its small batch brews and excellent wood fired pizzas.
-The tasting room is packed with all kinds of memorabilia, beer bottles and farm equipment – even the tasting paddles are served on old LPs.
+(named after the breed of dog) enjoys a cult following on the Fleurieu Peninsula for its small batch brews and excellent wood fired pizzas.
+The tasting room is packed with all kinds of memorabilia and farm equipment – even the tasting paddles are served on old LPs.

 “We generally brew in a traditional style, but our American Pale Ales and IPAs are more contemporary,” says brewery owners Simon Dunstone and Kate.
 "Then there are the single batch beers, like our chilli beer.
 We like to keep things interesting.”
-Although Myponga requires a small excursion from McLaren Vale, it’s worth the effort.
+Although Myponga requires a small excursion from McLaren Vale - about 20 minutes drive - but it’s worth the effort.

 3. Goodieson Brewery, McLaren Vale

 Inspired by their earlier travels in Germany and Austria Jeff and Mary Goodieson have created a small, traditional brewery - Goodieson Brewery - in the heart of McLaren Vale.
 The family-run brewery also releases a number of seasonal beers throughout the year, including a full-bodied stout in autumn and a popular spiced Christmas Ale.